 Moreover, while multiple legislative proposals concerning privacy and the protection of user information are being considered at the federal and state level in the U.S., certain U.S. state legislatures have already enacted privacy legislation, one of the strictest and most comprehensive of which is the California Consumer Privacy Act of 2018, which became effective on January 1, 2020 (the "CCPA").
 The CCPA provides data privacy rights for California consumers and restricts the ability of certain of our businesses to use personal California user and subscriber information in connection with their various products, services and operations.
 The CCPA also provides consumers with a private right of action for security breaches, as well as provides for statutory damages.
 In addition, in November 2020, California voters approved Proposition 24 (the "California Privacy Rights Act of 2020"), which amended certain provisions of the CCPA and became fully enforceable on July 1, 2023.
-The California Privacy Rights Act of 2020 further restricts the ability of certain of our businesses.
+The California Privacy Rights Act of 2020 further restricts the ability of certain of our businesses to use personal California user and subscriber information in connection with their various products and services and/or could impose additional operational requirements on such businesses.
 Many other U.S. states have passed comprehensive privacy legislation that became effective in 2023 or is expected to become effective in 2024, all of which are similar to the CCPA, as amended by the California Privacy Rights Act of 2020.

 As privacy regulation and related legal challenges continue to evolve, we may need to devote increased resources in connection with compliance efforts generally and/or make changes to our business practices, which could be costly.
 Furthermore, privacy litigation claims related to the sharing of personal information with third parties in connection with advertising efforts are becoming increasingly prevalent and could adversely impact our business, financial condition and results of operations.
 Lastly, the U.S. Federal Trade Commission (the "FTC") continues to increase its focus on privacy, data sharing and data security practices and we anticipate this focus to continue.
 If so, we could be subject to various private and governmental claims and actions in this area.
-See "Item 1A-Risk Factors - Risk Factors - General Risk Factors - The processing, storage, use and disclosure of personal data could give rise to liabilities and increased costs."
+See "Item 1A - Risk Factors - Risk Factors - General Risk Factors - The processing, storage, use and disclosure of personal data could give rise to liabilities and increased costs."